 In many other areas in Alaska, Census Bureau employees left a 2010 Census form on each household's door step or door handle.
 Forms were left inside plastic bags with the Census logo and included a prepaid envelope for people to use to return their forms to the Census Bureau.
 In 2020, households that receive a form on the door will be able to respond online instead of mailing it back to the Census Bureau.

 Households may also be contacted or visited more than once, because a sample of households are double-checked as a quality-control measure.

-LUCA provides an opportunity for designated representatives within local governments to review the Census Bureau’s address list before the 2020 Census.
-Participants may review the Census Bureau's confidential list of individual living quarters addresses and provide to the Census Bureau address additions, corrections, deletions, structure point coordinates, and road updates.
+LUCA provides an opportunity for designated representatives within local governments to review the Census Bureau’s confidential list of residential addresses within their area before the 2020 Census.
+Participants may provide additions, corrections, deletions, structure point coordinates, and road updates to that list.

 Possible sources of addresses that local governments can use for LUCA:

 - E-911 address files